Curriculum Overview

 In the Spring Term of Year 9, students choose two “options” to take at GCSE in Years 10 & 11.
 Year 9 is seen as a fundamental preparation year for GCSE, especially for the EBacc subjects and some of the content for GCSEs may be introduced at this stage but not at the expense of the "broadness" of the overall subject curriculum.

-In Years 10 and 11 students continue following the National Curriculum Subjects in English; Maths; Science; Physical Education; Religious Education and Personal, Citizenship, Social and Health Education (PCSHE) as well as the two subjects they have chosen.
-All students will study either History or Geography with the option to study both if desired and the majority of students continue with a Modern Foreign Language enabling them to gain accreditation in all five subject areas within the English Baccalaureate.
+In Years 10 and 11 students continue following the National Curriculum Subjects in English; Maths; Science; Physical Education; Religious Education and Personal, Citizenship, Social and Health Education (PCSHE) as well as the three subjects they have chosen.
 We believe that this "broad and balanced" curriculum provides our students with the skills and knowledge to live life successfully in Modern Britain.
 All subjects are accredited at the end of Year 11 following a coherent five-year or two-year programme of study.
 We pay close attention to the cohort of the school and its high mobility to ensure that all years have the required flexibility to cater for in year admissions, some of whom join very late in their school careers.

 Spiritual, Moral, Social and Cultural Development (SMSC)